Genealogical and historical information and links for anyone researching their ancestors in England and the British Isles

 The Communist Manifesto (1848)

-The founder of psychoanalysis Sigmund Freud died in Hampstead in 1939 where he had lived since having had to flee his home in Vienna due to the annexation of Austria by Germany the previous year.
+The founder of psychoanalysis Sigmund Freud died at his home at 20 Maresfield Gardens in Hampstead in 1939.
+He he had lived there since the previous year having had to flee his home in Vienna due to the annexation of Austria by Germany.
 In 1856 he had been born in Freiburg in Moravia, a part of the Austrian Empire which now lies in the Czech Republic.
+He was interred (as later his wife Martha and daughter Anna) at Golders Green Crematorium.

 We are so made, that we can only derive intense enjoyment from a contrast, and only very little from a state of things.